 I have always had two regrets about Tagore in Gora.
 The first is related to Tagore’s attachment to the elite class, and his landownership.
 In Gora, embarrassingly, not a single character is seen to work for a living except Gora’s older brother Mahim.
 Yet, Tagore has portrayed Mahim as a weak, timid, and self-centered creature.
 Paresh Babu is a prosperous investor; Gora and Binoy seem to get by with inherited wealth, although Tagore avoided writing a scene about the pair receiving their pocket money.
 Lalita would love to spend her own money to run a girls’ school, but even that proves impractical (no one would send their daughters).
 These rich people, who cannot even earn a living, are principal characters in the ‘greatest’ Bengali novel?
 This almost seems like a joke on the ever-poor Bengalis.
 In this regard, Vivekananda would never consider himself as an inspiration for Gora.
 He was well acquainted with poverty.

 Perhaps Tagore could write only about this class.
 As I finished my studies and discreetly slinked into the parade of a capitalist economy, it became easier to sympathize with Tagore’s dependence on his own class’s experiences.
 It was therefore a delightful surprise when I chanced upon a letter written by Tagore in Prasanta Kumar Pal’s long biography while working on this essay.
 Shortly after finishing Gora, Tagore was preparing to travel abroad on 18th December 1911 and made a Will leaving all his property to his son Rathindranath.
 This Will was not registered but there was a letter with it addressed to Rathindranath, titled— ‘My wishes and desires’.
 The last two sentences of the letter go like this— “I have advised Rathindra multiple times to use the income from the zamindari for the benefit of the tenants, not for his own pleasure.
 It will fulfil a long-standing desire if he can gladly channel his inheritance to this cause.”
 During the writing of Gora, Tagore was immersed in the responsibilities of his school Santiniketan.
 He was already supporting 55 students in the beginning of 1907.
 Despite his reluctance, Tagore had to depend on the income from his estate to meet expenses in Santin iketan.
-I have not found a source that reports how much that income was, but one knows from his biographies that his elder brother Dwijendranath used to donate his share to Rabindranath and received about forty-five thousand rupees.
+I have not found a source that reports how much that income was, but one knows from his biographies that his elder brother Dwijendranath used to trade his share to Rabindranath and received about forty-five thousand rupees.
 Tagore’s own income was reportedly less than that.
 Furthermore, it seems that he too, like Gora, was a keen patron of various developmental projects in his land.

 My second regret was Tagore’s deep-rooted faith in God.
 For a long time, I had considered this to be his greatest weakness.
 I sorely missed a rationalist atheist character in Gora.
 Wouldn’t a rationalist young man also be interested in the company of charismatic Brahmo girls like Lalita and Suchorita?
 Later, this regret too became tolerable for two reasons.
 First, it is hard to say how strong was Tagore’s devotion to (and confidence in) God towards the end of his life; and second, in his mid-life, this devotion seemingly endowed Tagore with a super-human strength to endure the succession of tragedies in his life.
 He had lost his wife a few days before beginning his work on Gora.
 During its writing, he also lost his youngest son, the eleven-year-old Shamindranath, to cholera (24th November, 1907).
 Tagore spoke of his son’s loss as the most heart-breaking event of his life.
 Yet, he never missed any of the monthly segments of Gora.
 Nor did the quality of his writing suffer.
 (How could his hand not fail while writing about the eleven-year-old brother of Suchorita?)
 Whether one should think of this super-human detachment as a benevolent or a malevolent force is beyond my comprehension.
 All one can say is that its power was only consumed in constructive ways through his writing and development work of Santiniketan.

 Gora is not just a soap opera.
 For one thing, no one takes the trouble to present a significant idea in a soap opera.
 Much of what Tagore wanted to say through Gora is also seen in the story of his own life.
 Written by a great poet, Gora is not only exceptional for its outstanding use of language but also for a vitality and ambition which, like Tagore himself, is unparalleled in Bengali literature.
 An indefatigable life-force had taken possession of Tagore when he was writing Gora that drove him to the monumental task of building Santiniketan and to immense literary creativity year after year.
-The desire to vicariously savor a slice of this vast, productive and busy life is what has ultimately brought me back and will always bring me back, to Gora and Tagore’s biography.
+The desire to vicariously savor a slice of this vast, productive and busy life is what has ultimately brought me back and will always bring me back to Gora and Tagore’s biography.

 [The facts and citations in this essay are taken from Rabijiboni, the biography of Tagore by Prashantakumar Pal, Tagore’s Collected Works, and Rabindranath Tagore—The Myriad Minded Man by Krishna Dutta and Andrew Robinson.]